-Area 3 - Statistical Methods for Detecting Trends
+Area 2 - Statistical Methods for Detecting Trends

 This area would be good for students eager to explore additional statistical methods and their applications.
-The mathematical prerequisites are higher for these topics than for those in Areas 2 or 4 below.
+The mathematical prerequisites are higher for these topics than for those in some of the other areas below.